Natalia-Alvarez-git/OMNIFOOD/README.md

 # OMNIFOOD

-<img width="1697" alt="omnifood" src="https://user-images.githubusercontent.com/112902224/233241651-6342920c-d82a-47b5-9541-0a8161a8edff.png">

 Omnifood is an online food delivery service that aims to make healthy eating easy, convenient, and delicious.
 It has a beautiful, sleek and modern asthetic that is easy for users to understand the culture of Omnifood.

+<img width="1697" alt="omnifood" src="https://user-images.githubusercontent.com/112902224/233241651-6342920c-d82a-47b5-9541-0a8161a8edff.png">

+### Live Application
+You can access the live application by following this link: [Omnifood](https://omnifood.dev/)

 ### Features
 * Number of meals delivered last year